karmaniverous/npm-package-template/doc/1-main.md

 You wrote a sweet piece of code!
 Releasing it on [NPM](https://www.npmjs.com/) seems like the obvious next step.
 Right?

-Try it.
-Not as easy to do from scratch as you might think.
+_Try it!_ Not as easy to do as you might think.
+At high quality.
+From scratch.

 So here's a plug-and-play NPM package template that offers the following
 features:

-- Support for the latest ES6 goodies with [`eslint`](https://www.npmjs.com/package/eslint) _uber alles_.
+- Tree-shakable support for the latest ES6 goodies with [`eslint`](https://www.npmjs.com/package/eslint) _uber alles_.

+- CJS distributions targeting specific browser support scenarios.

-- A command line interface for your widget with [`commander`](https://www.npmjs.com/package/commander).
+- Command line interfaces for your widget with [`commander`](https://www.npmjs.com/package/commander).

 - Automated [`lodash`](https://www.npmjs.com/package/lodash) cherry-picking with